Karen Valentine

 Karen Valentine (born May 25, 1947) is an American actress.
 She is best known for her role as young idealistic schoolteacher Alice Johnson in the ABC comedy drama series Room 222 from 1969 to 1974, for which she won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 1970, and received a Golden Globe Award nomination in 1971.
 She later went to star in her own short-lived sitcom Karen (1975), and played leading roles in the Disney films Hot Lead and Cold Feet (1978) and The North Avenue Irregulars (1979).

 Early life

-Valentine was born in Sebastopol, California, in 1947.
-She is of Portuguese heritage, and her grandfather changed the family name from Valentin before her birth.
+Valentine was born in Sebastopol, California, on May 25, 1947.
+She is of Portuguese heritage, and her grandfather changed the family name to Valentin before her birth.
+She attended Birmingham High School and Analy High School, graduating with the class of 1965.
+Valentine was crowned 1964 Miss Sonoma County.

 Career

+Valentine performed "Blame It on the Bossa Nova" on The Ed Sullivan Show on November 10, 1963.
+This lip sync performance to Eydie Gormé's hit song was a reprise of her talent performance from the Miss Teenage America pageant.